 Here are some posts of mine that might be of interest to you:

-And don’t forget to check out my Pinterest page to see more tips for the creative process and keeping it organized and flowing.
+And don’t forget to check out myto see more tips for the creative process and keeping it organized and flowing.

 I found your idea of using the back of a framed picture a real game-changer.
 I have taken down a picture and stuck the post-it scene notes to the back which has allowed me to order them.
 Just being able to lay it all out has helped my thinking.
 I’ve actually been able to do a lot more writing as this was holding me up.
 I love that the masking tape is reusable so it feels environmentally friendly and it’s easy to peel and reuse so I can move the notes around knowing they won’t fall off when I need to hang up the picture.
 And it looks nice!
 I’m so pleased to have a less cluttered space and easy access to my creative project.
 THANK YOU!!!

 Free Professional Organizing Advice for you!

 We could all use something to look forward to right now.
 I want to do something that will add value to your life, that would help you during these confusing and challenging times.
 When you are organized there is less chaos, less overwhelm.
 An organized home can bring you a sense of calm, ground you, and help you feel more in control.
 It is one of the things that we can influence and control despite what’s happening in other areas of our lives or communities.

 I am offering a “mini organizing consult” for free,with your co-workers, family, friends, on Linkedin, post it on Facebook, or Instagram, or Twitter.
 Let everyone know because I want to give back and help you.
 Now is when people really need it.